How To Start a Photography Business

 So let’s start right at the beginning.
 If you’ve read some of my other blog post you might already know that when I first started my photography business back in 2013 I had absolutely no intentions of photographing weddings.
 To be honest I was completely intimidated by the thought of them.
 What a huge responsibility!
 My initial plan was to focus on family shoots, newborns and events like Christenings and parties.
 That business ‘plan’ (and I use the word plan very loosely here!) very nearly meant I choose a different name for my photography business.
 The short list of contenders were quite twee and definitely more suited to a family photographer.
 At the last minute and for reasons I can no longer remember I decided to opt for Rachel Joyce Photography.

 My business quickly evolved from the original ‘plan’ and within a few months I was taking wedding bookings.
 I shot my last family sessions in 2016 and I’m now 100% weddings.
 Which makes me very thankful that I didn’t choose one of those twee business names.
 I’ve seen many photographers go through rebrands and name changes because the original name they chose no longer reflects their business.
 Of course you don’t have a crystal ball.
 You can’t see where this business journey is going to take you.
-But to save yourself some of the expense and time in case your direction does change, try and use a business name that would work for any genre.
+But to save yourself some of the expense and time in case your direction does change, try and use a business name that would work for any genre or be prepared to have different branding if your business develops in a different direction.

 Get Legit / Get an Accountant